CALL LOCAL ELECTRICIAN NOW

 5. Install Safety Switches (RCDs)

-safety switch, also called an RCD (Residual Current Device), is one of the most important electrical safety devices in your home.
+A safety switch, also called an RCD (Residual Current Device), is one of the most important electrical safety devices in your home.

 Safety switches work by automatically shutting off electricity when a fault is detected, preventing serious electric shock.